milche732/ET/README.md

 * Dapper (for reading)
 * MediatR/CQRS/DDD

-This project uses Code First approach and generate DB and seed it wiht data on the first launch.
+This project uses Code First approach and generate DB and seed it with data on the first launch.
 However you can find snapshots of DB at DB folder.

 ### How to run
 Download or clone project to your local folder.
 Open and build solution ET.sln.
 VS should download all dependencies for backend and client side.